Economy of the Caribbean: Agriculture

 Along with contributing to the Caribbean's GDP, agriculture also contributes to domestic food supply and provides employment.
 While agriculture is the major economic land-use activity in many Caribbean countries, agriculture accounts for a declining percentage of most islands' GDP.
 However, unlike many developed countries, this trend may be accounted for by a growing tertiary sector, as opposed to industrial growth, except for Trinidad and Tobago and Mexico.
 Associations representing the agricultural industry in the region include the Caribbean Food Crop Society (CFCS) and the Windward Islands Farmers Association (WINFA).
-Some in Saint Vincent represent the interests of FairTrade certified producersand in Saint Vincent, Saint Lucia, Dominica and Grenada.
+Some in Saint Vincent represent the interests of FairTrade certified producers and in Saint Vincent, Saint Lucia, Dominica and Grenada.

 Globalization: challenges and prospects

-While globalization in its modern context undoubtedly has changed the dynamic of Caribbean economics, it is worth noting that “the countries of the commonwealth have been passively integrated into the international economy for all of their modern history”.
+While globalization in its modern context undoubtedly has changed the dynamic of Caribbean economics, “the countries of the commonwealth have been passively integrated into the international economy for all of their modern history”.
 From foundations built on the plantation economy, the Caribbean economy has always involved reliance on one or several export sectors.
 While numerous attempts at market diversification have been made, the struggle to develop the political and economic infrastructure necessary to successfully respond to market fluctuations, and loss of competitiveness, in key export sectors remains a struggle.
-A recent example includes the dismantling of the Lome Convention, which provided Caribbean Banana exports preferential treatment from the EU, by the WTO in 1999.
+A recent example includes the dismantling of the Lomé Convention, which provided Caribbean Banana exports preferential treatment from the EU, by the WTO in 1999.

 Recent studies have also looked at the qualitative difference of capitalist globalization in comparison to earlier eras of capitalism, and shown how the region is becoming enmeshed in the accumulation chains of transnational business elites.
 This process has not only entailed significant advancements but also deeply rooted crises and inequality.